dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     "
     .. _dcmCheckMountFilePath:

-    :ref:`Check Mount File Path <dcmCheckMountFilePath>`",string,"Indicates to check if a mounted file system did not get detached from its mount point, by specifying the path of a shadow file in the directory used as mount point.
-If the shadow file becomes inaccessible, write to storage operation fails.
-Checked for each DICOM object storage (write operation).
-Typically applicable to NFS / external file systems.
+    :ref:`Check Mount File Path <dcmCheckMountFilePath>`",string,"Indicates to check if a mounted file system did not get detached from its mount point, by specifying the path of a file relative to the path of the Storage URI, which is shadowed by the mount, so its existence signals that the mount failed.
+If the file becomes accessible, the write operation to the storage fails, preventing to store objects on the file system of the mount point directory.

     (dcmCheckMountFilePath)"
     "